rdoEdoa/urop/README.md

 python export.py
 ```

-NOTE: this will retrieve what is needed from the neural network model, but it will attempt to continue the training if needed; therefore, to just export the model, it is necessary to set, in `qat_cnn.py`, `desired_epochs` = `num_epochs` = the epoch of the checkpoint to export.
+NOTE: this will retrieve what is needed from the neural network model, but it will attempt to continue the training; therefore, to just export the model, it is necessary to set, in `qat_cnn.py`, `desired_epochs` = `num_epochs` = the epoch of the checkpoint to export.

 ## FINN build estimation
 To use FINN, first it needs to be properly installed and configured.
 To do so, follow the Quickstart guide on the official website:

 https://finn.readthedocs.io/en/latest/getting_started.html

-Then, while inside the FINN environment (to enter it, just run `./run-docker` while inside the cloned repo), it is sufficient to run the build_finn.py script.
+Then, while inside the FINN environment (to enter it, just run `./run-docker` while inside the cloned repo), it is sufficient to run the `build_finn.py` script.
 This will prepare the model conversion to HW and produce a set of reports with the estimation of some parameters of the generated model (like timing, resource usage, etc.).

 To run it: